The Elf on the Shelf: Criticism

-The Atlantic columnist Kate Tuttle calls The Elf on the Shelf "a marketing juggernaut dressed up as a tradition", whose purpose is "to spy on kids".
+The Atlantic columnist Kate Tuttle calls The Elf on the Shelf "a marketing juggernaut dressed up as a tradition", the purpose of which is "to spy on kids".
 She argues that one shouldn't "bully [one's] child into thinking that good behavior equals gifts."
 Writing for Psychology Today, David Kyle Johnston calls it a "dangerous parental crutch", akin to what he terms the "Santa lie".
 Vox published a critique, warning that "the toy can breed competition (and potentially feelings of inadequacy)" and that it added "holiday stress" for parents, as well as calling it "a symbol of the surveillance state disguised as a children's toy".

 Many privacy organizations and researchers criticize the product for teaching children that involuntary, non-consensual surveillance is normal.
 Washington Post reviewer Hank Stuever characterized the concept as "just another nannycam in a nanny state obsessed with penal codes".
 Professor Laura Pinto suggests that it conditions kids to accept the surveillance state and that it communicates to children that "it's okay for other people to spy on you, and you're not entitled to privacy."
-She argues that, "if you grow up thinking it's cool for the elves to watch me and report back to Santa, well, then it's cool for the NSA to watch me and report back to the government...
+She argues that, "if you grow up thinking it's cool for the elves to watch me and report back to Santa, well, then it's cool for the NSA to watch me and report back to the government. ...
 The rule of play is that kids get to interact with a doll or video game or what have you, but not so with the Elf on the Shelf: The rule is that you don't touch the elf.
 Think about the message that sends."

 Other experts have disagreed, suggesting elves encourage children to be kind and compassionate.
 "The elf is a visual cue to act nice", Judith Tellerman, clinical professor of psychology at the University of Illinois College of Medicine, tells Yahoo Parenting.
 "It might remind kids not to fight with their brother".

 By 2022, sharing photographs on social media of the elf toy in elaborate poses or situations had become a significant part of the Elf on the Shelf experience for some, with parents attempting to outdo one another's displays.
 Scenarios shared online included the elf using toilet paper to swing from ceiling lights or filling a sink with hot chocolate and marshmallows.
 In December 2024, the company released "The Official 24-day Ultimate Elf Ideas Kit" and "The Elf Ideas Super Set" to make the tradition less stressful for parents, which they acknowledge has been a growing concern.
 One academic noted that "The elf is increasingly being caught doing things a child would get in trouble for doing, which seems to contradict the point of it all."